ubcecon/comet-open/comet-home/docs/pages/using_comet.md

 ## Using with Canvas

-To include a module in Canvas, there are two simple ways:
+To include a module in Canvas (or another LMS), there are two ways:

 1. Embed it in a Canvas page or assignment
 2. Include it as an external link